dkirkby/E4S/projects/DMM.md

 The printed values are in "analog-to-digital units" (ADU) so we still need to convert them to physical units.
 To do this, plug the free end of the yellow wire into a second GND pin on the microcontroller, so we know the ADC0 voltage is 0V (relative to the black wire).
 Record the typical (decimal) value you observe.
 Note that we can leave the black wire floating since it already uses the same 0V (GND) reference as the voltage source we are measuring (which is itself!)

-Next, connect the yellow wire to 3.3V (labeled **3V3(OUT)** on the Pico) and record the typical (decimal) value you observe.
+Next, connect the yellow wire to 3.3V and record the typical (decimal) value you observe.
 Now write down a formula to convert from ADUs to Volts, assuming a linear relationship.
 Modify your code to print this value.

 Predict what ADU value you expect with a 5.0V input.
-Go ahead and try this by connected the yellow wire to the microcontroller pin labeled **VBUS**, which is nominally 5V coming directly from your laptop via the USB cable, and compare with your prediction.
+Go ahead and try this by connected the yellow wire to the microcontroller 5V pin (which comes directly from your laptop via the USB cable) and compare with your prediction.
 Since the `ADU` value is represented by only 16 bits, it has a possible range from zero to `2**16 - 1`, which equals 65,535 or $ffff in hex.
 Does your 5V ADU value make sense with this information?
 Note that you should generally be careful about introducing voltages to your circuit that exceed the power supply limits (which are 0 to 3.3V for most of your microcontoller board).
 However, in this case, the ADC0 input has sufficient protection that 5V will not damage it, but a larger voltage could.

 Because the analog-to-digital conversion process includes some random noise you might sometimes obtain ADU values outside of your nominal 0 - 3.3V range.
 To protect against this, modify your code to "clamp" the conversion result, for example: